 Let's Talk about the Web Animations API

 This is an introduction to a tutorial series on the Web Animations API coming to browsers.
-If you have thoughts/questions, see that I’ve misinterpreted the spec, or want to see me discuss something specific in future articles, please reach out to me on Twitter, @dancwilson.
+I've updated the series content in June 2016, as Chrome and Firefox have both rolled out major updates (and some small spec changes).
+If you have thoughts/questions or see that I’ve misinterpreted the spec, please reach out to me on Twitter, @dancwilson.

 I hadn't heard of this API, but I was intrigued, especially since it talked about a MotionPath effect.
 That wasn't implemented yet (you'll find out what happened in Part 5), but its goal of providing a way to unite the CSS, JS, and SVG ways to animate kept me interested.
 A year later and Chrome and Firefox have started implementations, the polyfill's progress is steady, and it's time to take a look at it in earnest.

 But so few people are talking about the WAAPI!
 My hope is to start a series of posts highlighting the features that are in browsers (and the polyfill) now, exploring why we want this API, and figuring out the nuances.
 Hopefully we will also get more people discussing, and working with, this API.